-MRC "Prodigy advance" system & its variants: (Also branded for Gaugemaster in UK)
+MRC Prodigy and Variants (branded "Gaugemaster" in the UK):

 MRC originally made DC controllers and got into DCC some time ago.
-Early releases were less than impressive but the latest software release for this unit has made it quite a reasonable performer.
-(Advance squared)

-MRC decoders are another thing altogether - less than great shall we say!
+Early releases were less than impressive, but the latest software releases for this unit have made it quite a reasonable performer.
+MRC decoders are another thing altogether, though less than great, shall we say!

-I LIKE: The fact that it has followed a similar route design wise and interface wise to the NCE system.
-The controller is fairly easy to use and it is reasonably instinctive too (however while it IS a copy of the NCE style wise, it is unfortunately not an equivalent product in any way.
+I LIKE: The fact that it has followed a similar route design-wise and interface-wise to the NCE system.
+The controller is fairly easy to use and it is reasonably instinctive, too.

-(when we analysed it, it had a somewhat messy wave-form that is far from ideal, with spikes when reverse & some functions were activated)
+However, whilst it is a copy of the NCE style-wise, it is unfortunately not an equivalent product in any way.
+When we analysed it, it had a somewhat messy wave-form that is far from ideal, with voltage spikes when reverse and some functions were activated.

-I LIKE: The fact that is does almost everything as it comes, no need for added devices at all-even the power supply is in the box, unusual for a DCC system above "starter" level....
+I LIKE: The fact that it does almost everything as it comes, no need for added devices at all - even the power supply is in the box, unusual for a DCC system above "starter" level.

-I DISLIKE: The fact that while they almost copied the shape of the NCE controller they misread its ergonomics, so it is a 2 handed controller.
+I DISLIKE: The fact that whilst they almost copied the shape of the NCE controller, they misread its ergonomics, so it is a two-handed controller.

-With just a little more thought, this could have been a MUCH better product.
+With just a little more thought, this could have been a much better product.
 A real shame.

-NCE Power-House Pro and PowerCab systems:
+NCE Power-House Pro and PowerCab Systems:

-I think that NCE remains the benchmark for "Usable sophistication", User friendly control & most importantly relaxed DCC operation.
+I think that NCE remains the benchmark for usable sophistication, user-friendly control and most importantly, relaxed DCC operation.

-Whilst it looks like it has as many buttons as an average TV or Audio-visual system remote control, the control layout is actually very cleverly arranged so that it can be used with only one hand and ALL commonly used buttons and knobs are within reach of one finger whether you are right or left handed.

-Additionally, the NCE ProCab (used for both PowerCab and PowerHouse Pro systems) has ability to control the maximum possible 28 separate decoder functions and it also has really readable super clear display, plain English approach and logical layout making it a snap to operate with, and even those new to DCC can operate it comfortably within just a few minutes.
+Whilst it looks like it has as many buttons as an average TV or audio-visual system remote control, the control layout is actually very cleverly arranged so that it can be used with only one hand and all commonly used buttons are within reach of one finger whether you are right or left-handed.
+Additionally, the NCE ProCab (used for both PowerCab and PowerHouse Pro systems) has ability to control the maximum possible 28 separate decoder functions and it also has a really readable super-clear display, plain English approach and logical layout making it a snap to operate with, and even those new to DCC can operate it comfortably within just a few minutes.